xinychen/Tensor4ML/README.md

 - autoregressive process on the matrix structure to capture local temporal states,
 - and low-rank assumption on the tensor structure to capture global low-rank patterns simultaneously.

 Python codes for reproducing experiments are provided in the [**../mats**](https://github.com/xinychen/tensor-learning/tree/master/mats) folder.
-Please open this folder to view the documentation.
 If you only want to see the codes directly, please open

 - [LATC-imputer](https://nbviewer.jupyter.org/github/xinychen/tensor-learning/blob/master/mats/LATC-imputer.ipynb)
 - [LATC-predictor](https://nbviewer.jupyter.org/github/xinychen/tensor-learning/blob/master/mats/LATC-predictor.ipynb)